ResidentMario/fahr/README.md

 * **training artifact** &mdash; A file (either `.ipynb` or `.py`) which, when executed correctly, produces a model artifact, e.g. a model training script or notebook.
 * **model artifact** &mdash; A file which defines a machine learning model, e.g. a neural weight matrix.

-Generating a model artifact with `alekseylearn` requires doing the following:
+`alekseylearn` turns a training artifact into a model artifact, using the magic of the cloud.
+Or, specifically, by:

-1. Building a Docker image based on your training artifact (the folder containing it must also have a `requirements.txt` file defining dependencies).
-2. Uploading that Docker image to a container registry.
+1. Building a Docker image based on your training artifact and uploading it to a container registry.
-3. Executing that Docker image, saving the resulting model artifact somewhere.
+2. Executing that Docker image, saving the resulting model artifact somewhere.
-4. Downloading that model artifact to your local machine.
+3. Downloading that model artifact to your local machine.

 This process requires an image build driver, a model training driver, a cloud storage service, and a container registry.

-However, you only need to worry about the image build driver and the model training driver, as all of the other services are dictated by your choice of model training driver.
+However you only need to configure the image build driver and the model training driver, as all of the other services are dictated by those choices.

 Current model training drivers supported: